mrwerdo/Socket/README.md

 A low level socket library written in swift for beaming data across the internet!

 # Description
 Swift-Sockets is a socket wrapper for the BSD C socket layer.
 It provides convenient access to the socket layer, allowing various types of connections to be created.
-Swift-Sockets also embraces Swift`s new error model, allowing for advanced error handling while still maintaining easy to read code.
+Swift-Sockets also embraces Swift's new error model, allowing for advanced error handling while still maintaining easy to read code.

 # What can you do?

 Send data accross the internet.
 Seriously.

-Specifically, I've tested:
-- Sending data over a TCP & UDP connection to python
-- Recieving data over a TCP & UDP connection from python
-- Getting the host name
-- Setting the host name (requires root)
-- Resolving host names using getaddrinfo

-More will come in the future.
+The library is a wrapper for the C API, so it's use is prety versatile.
+Typical use for sockets is to send information over a reliable connection formed using `TCP/IP`, or `TCP/IPv6`.
+In addition user datagram sockets and local sockets are supported too.

+It is possible to use other family types, socket types, and protocols - however the use of other protocols is pretty uncommon, as far as I can tell scouring the internet.
+Raw sockets can be used, however I have found that on a mac, they are pretty limited without doing any extra work (i.e. lots of platform specific code which uses fcntl's to configure the networking card just right).

+Anyway, enough rambling...

 # How do you use it?